Police

 Evanston police incident with doctoral candidate

-On October 10, 2015, Lawrence Crosby was working on his car around 7:00 PM when a woman passing by saw what she thought was black man breaking into a vehicle and stealing it.
+On October 10, 2015, Lawrence Crosby was working on his car around 7:00 PM when a woman passing by saw what she thought was Black man breaking into a vehicle and stealing it.
 She called 9-1-1 and then followed the vehicle, relaying information to the dispatcher about the location.

 In essence, the police was called on Lawrence because a woman couldn’t mind her business.
-If you watch the video below, she admits to racial profiling.

 Driving from apartment to campus